 Ramp-to-Ramp lanes provide a direct connection from one ramp to the next.
-They separate on-and off-ramp merging from through traffic, and create better balance and smoother maneuverability, which improves safety and reduces congestion.
+They separate on- and off-ramp merging from through traffic and create better balance and smoother maneuverability, which improves safety and reduces congestion.

-The existing auxiliary lane on I-5 NB from the I-84 westbound (WB) on-ramp to the NE Weidler off-ramp and from the N Broadway on-ramp to the I-405 off-ramp would remain.
+The existing auxiliary lane on I-5 NB from the I-84 WB on-ramp to the NE Weidler off-ramp and from the NE Broadway on-ramp to the I-405 off-ramp would remain.
 A new NB auxiliary lane would be added to connect the I-84 WB on-ramp to the N Greeley Avenue off-ramp.

-The existing SB auxiliary lane currently ends just south of the N Broadway off-ramp, in the vicinity of the Broadway overcrossing structure, and would extend to the Morrison Bridge/Oregon Museum of Science and Industry off-ramp.
+The existing SB auxiliary lane that currently ends just south of the N Broadway off-ramp, in the vicinity of the N Broadway overcrossing structure, would be extended to the Morrison Bridge/Oregon Museum of Science and Industry off-ramp.